Drinking in public: United States

 Open containers of alcohol are often concealed in public, traditionally inside a brown paper bag, though this does not make them legal in jurisdictions where they are outlawed.
 If a law enforcement officer can detect that alcohol is being consumed, the violator may be cited or arrested.

 Muslim-majority countries

-The majority of Muslim-majority countries where alcohol is either legal for everybody or for non-Muslims only have laws against public drinking.
+Most Muslim-majority countries where alcohol is either legal for everybody or for non-Muslims only have laws against public drinking.
 Such countries include: